H43C:

 Paul Floury1, Jerome Gaillardet2, Gaëlle Tallec3, Arnaud Blanchouin3 and Patrick Ansart3, (1)OVSG-IPGP, Gourbeyre, Guadeloupe, (2)Institut de Physique du Globe de Paris, Paris, France, (3)IRSTEA, Anthony, France

-Heather E Gall1, Daniel Schultz1, P Suresh Rao2, James W Jawitz3 and Matt Royer4, (1)Pennsylvania State University Main Campus, Department of Agricultural and Biological Engineering, University Park, PA, United States, (2)Purdue University, Lyles School of Civil Engineering and Department of Agronomy, West Lafayette, IN, United States, (3)University of Florida, Department of Soil, Water, and Ecosystem Sciences, Ft Walton Beach, FL, United States, (4)Penn State University, Agriculture and Environment Center, University Park, PA, United States
+Heather E Gall1, Daniel Schultz1, P Suresh Rao2, James W Jawitz3 and Matt Royer4, (1)Pennsylvania State University Main Campus, Department of Agricultural and Biological Engineering, University Park, PA, United States, (2)Purdue University, Lyles School of Civil Engineering and Department of Agronomy, West Lafayette, IN, United States, (3)University of Florida, Department of Soil, Water, and Ecosystem Sciences, Gainesville, FL, United States, (4)Penn State University, Agriculture and Environment Center, University Park, PA, United States

 Jana von Freyberg1,2 and James W Kirchner2,3, (1)EAWAG Swiss Federal Institute of Aquatic Science and Technology, Water Resources and Drinking Water, Duebendorf, Switzerland, (2)ETH Swiss Federal Institute of Technology Zurich, Department of Environmental Systems Science, Zurich, Switzerland, (3)WSL Swiss Federal Institute for Forest, Snow and Landscape Research, Birmensdorf, Switzerland

-John Phillips Lovette1, Jonathan M Duncan2, Solomon Vimal3 and Lawrence E Band1, (1)University of North Carolina at Chapel Hill, Chapel Hill, NC, United States, (2)Pennsylvania State University Main Campus, Ecosystem Science and Management, University Park, United States, (3)UCLA, Geography, Los Angeles, United States
+John Phillips Lovette1, Jonathan M Duncan2, Solomon Vimal3 and Lawrence E Band1, (1)University of North Carolina at Chapel Hill, Chapel Hill, NC, United States, (2)Pennsylvania State University Main Campus, Ecosystem Science and Management, University Park, PA, United States, (3)UCLA, Geography, Los Angeles, United States